Joseph-Pepe/Software_Engineering_II_Project/README.md

 Improves communication between the instructor and students during a class session.

-`Web Server (Apache)` - The machine where the application is running (localhost is your local computer where the application is executing).
+`Web Server (Apache)` - The machine where the application is running (localhost: local computer where the application is executing).

 ![Screen Shot 2022-02-28 at 3 38 15 PM](https://user-images.githubusercontent.com/32807576/156055208-c6ebc9e9-c6cb-4477-810e-debe4853e234.png)